codingfriend1/vue-static/README.md

 The concepts are simple.

-We collect all the data from your markdown files, render them to html, and provide them to your vue components in the store as a `files` array using [vue-stash](https://github.com/cklmercer/vue-stash).
+We collect all the data from your markdown files, render them to html, and provide them to your vue components in the store as a `files` array, sorted by date created, using [vue-stash](https://github.com/cklmercer/vue-stash).
 The one currently being processed is the `file` object.
 You then have access to render this data in your templates.

 Each file look like this: